 Are you thinking about getting a composting toilet?

-We know it’s a big decision and wanted to help you out.
+I know it’s a big decision and I wanted to help you out.

-So we put together a list of the advantages and disadvantages of composting toilets.
+So I put together a list of the advantages and disadvantages of composting toilets.

 If you’re short on time, here’s a quick summary of the points:

 - eco-friendly as they save water and energy

 - turn waste into something useful